 How a Social Security Break-Even Point Calculator Works

 Social Security break-even calculators help you find the best age to start taking retirement benefits.
-They do this by comparing your cumulative Social Security retirement benefits paid at age 62, your FRA and at age 70 and estimating how long it would take the benefits paid at age 70 to break even with benefits paid age 62 or FRA.
+They compare total benefits received at 62, full retirement age and 70.
+Then they estimate how long it takes higher benefits to break even.

 The break-even point represents when the cumulative benefits even out.
-So if you wait until age 70 to start taking benefits, it would take you until age 79 to break even with the benefit amount you’d receive if you started taking them at age 62.
-If you were to start receiving benefits at age 66, it would take you until age 75 to break even with the benefits you’d receive if you started them at 62.
+So if you wait until age 70 to start taking benefits, it would take you until between age 80 and 81 to break even with the benefit amount you’d receive if you started taking them at age 62.
+If you were to start receiving benefits at age 67, it would take you until age 79 to break even with the benefits you’d receive if you started them at 62.

 What a Social Security Break-Even Calculator Tells You